 “Zero Waste or Darn Near” is Boulder County’s commitment to sensible resource management in government operations.
 Boulder County is equally committed to developing policies, programs and infrastructure that will help residents and businesses recycle traditional and hard-to-recycle materials, compost at home and at work, and safely manage hazardous materials that are associated with home care and automotive products, including oil paints and antifreeze.

-Trash & Hauling
+Trash and Hauling

 Boulder County operates transfer stations and recycling drop-off centers, as well as monitors and issues licenses for all the hauling companies that operate in the county.